sophiya02/indiart/README.md

 # indiart
-Platform for showcasing Indian art and culture.
+Platform for showcasing Indian art and culture...